MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    :::column-end:::
    :::column span="1":::

    Can edit environment(s) in release pipeline(s).
-To save the changes to the release pipeline, the user also needs <strong>Edit release pipeline</strong> permission.
+To save the changes to the release pipeline, the user also needs **Edit release pipeline** permission.
 This permission also controls whether a user can edit the configuration inside the environment of a specific release instance.
-The user also needs <strong>Manage releases</strong> permission to save the modified release.
+The user also needs **Manage releases** permission to save the modified release.

    :::column-end:::
    :::column span="1":::